Zorgbijjou/Zorgbijjou-app-prototype/README.md

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=zorgbijjou_app&metric=alert_status&token=5f30a2548798ed1620b2426e242973d107cb04bb)](https://sonarcloud.io/summary/new_code?id=zorgbijjou_app)

 # Zorg bij jou App Prototype
-Het doel van de Zorg bij jou app is om de onboarding en inclusie van patiënten die hybride zorg ontvangen te verbeteren.
-De app biedt patiënten een digitaal platform om informatie te verkrijgen, te communiceren met zorgverleners en hun gezondheid te beheren.
-Het prototype toont de visie van Zorg bij jou op hoe de ervaring van de patiënt kan worden verbeterd.
+The goal of the Zorg bij jou app is to improve the onboarding and inclusion of patients receiving hybrid care.
+The app provides patients with a digital platform to obtain information and communicate with healthcare providers.
+The prototype shows Zorg bij jou's vision of how the patient experience can be improved.

 ## Zorg bij jou App impression
 <img src="screenshots/multiple_apps_introduction.png" alt="multiple_apps_introduction" width="200">